Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 🗺️ Distance from Cincinnati: 1 hour 45 minutes to 2 hours | 📍 Google Maps | Ohio Caverns Website

-If you enjoy experiencing natural wonders, you should head over to Ohio Caverns.
+Head over to Ohio Caverns if you enjoy experiencing natural wonders.
 You’ll be stunned at the sheer size of these caverns, as well as the multitude of colors and stalagmite formations.

-If you take a guided tour, you can go a full two miles into the ground, exploring massive, deep caves.
+You can go a full two miles into the ground, exploring massive, deep caves if you take a guided tour.
 The Natural Wonder Tour is particularly worthwhile because you can see the Crystal King, the largest stalactite in the state.

 Additionally, there’s a gift shop where you can buy souvenirs, such as fossils, to commemorate your day trip.